vhedge-cci/MEAN-AdManager/MEAN/README.md

 2. go to folder "MEAN"
 3. npm install (on linux sudo npm install)
 4. "node bin/www" this will run code on "http://localhost:9000"

+Also try to install node-supervisor via "npm install supervisor -g"